How Long Does Meth Stay in Your System

 Stimulant Addiction Treatment Options

 Methamphetamine addiction is serious but with proper treatment, recovery is possible.
+We offer unique levels of care for substance abuse treatment that can improve your overall health.
 The first step to any successful treatment is a full detox.
-South Coast Behavioral Health offers a full medical detox program with master’s-level, certified physicians.
+South Coast Behavioral Health offers a full medical detox program with master ’s-level, certified physicians.
 Our expert staff will assist you or your loved one in managing meth withdrawal symptoms as they fight to clear the drug from their system.

 After alcohol or drug rehab, proper treatment can begin.
 As with other forms of stimulant addiction, there are a variety of options for treating addiction to methamphetamine: